forrestcoward/forrestcoward.github.io/git-submodule-merge-conflicts.md

         both modified:   <submodule>
 ```

-This status message will appear regardless of the [ignore](https://git-scm.com/docs/gitmodules#gitmodules-submoduleltnamegtignore) setting of the submodule, because this conflict represents a conflict in the super repository, not the submodule itself.
+This status message will appear regardless of the [ignore](https://git-scm.com/docs/gitmodules#gitmodules-submoduleltnamegtignore) setting of the submodule, because this conflict represents a conflict in the super repository content, not the submodule content.

-Run ```git diff``` to discover what the conflicting commits are.
-There are multiple outputs depending on the state of the repository:
+Run ```git diff``` to reveal the conflicting commits.
+Multiple outputs exist depending on the state of the repository:

 <i>1) The submodule repository exists on disk</i>